 Why, Mr. Anderson?
 Why do you do it?
 Why get up?

 Neo: “Because I choose to.”

-Well, I’d argue it’s just that same if you want success in a consulting business.
-We’ve essentially decided to be independent from “the matrix”, the industry machinery of working for corporate organisations or the big consulting firms.
+Well, I’d argue it’s just that same thing if you want success in a consulting business.
+In choosing self-employment over employment, we’ve essentially decided to be independent from “the matrix”, the industry machinery of working for corporate organisations or the big consulting firms.
 We start up as an independent professional service provider, because we CHOOSE to.
 And persevering in hard times is also a choice.

 The best way I’ve found to get over a knock back or difficult situation is to see it as an opportunity.

 That one shift in mindset gave me the courage to make a few significant and substantial shifts in my career and my business over the last 13 years.